hashbangcode/vlad-docs/usage/variables.md

 default value: ''

-__vlad_pantheon_import__
+__vlad_pantheon_import_site__

-The ID of the site (viewable on your dashboard) of the site whose code, files, and DB will be imported when you provision the VM.
+The alphanumeric ID of the site (viewable on your dashboard url) of the site whose code, files, and DB will be imported when you provision the VM.

 default value: ''